palinkas-jo-reggelt/List_of_Internet_Scanner_IPs/README.md

  - survey.inspici.com
  - quadmetrics.com

- The list is updated daily.
+ The list is updated as new IPs are found.